-A student must have financial need to receive all SFA funds except for unsubsidized Stafford and PLUS loans under the Direct Loan and FFEL programs.
-Unlike scholarship programs that may award funds based on academic merit or based on the student's field of study, SFA aid awards are based on the family's need for assistance.
+A student must have financial need to receive all FSA funds except for unsubsidized Stafford and PLUS loans under the Direct Loan and FFEL Programs.
+Unlike scholarship programs that may award funds based on academic merit or the student's field of study, aid awards are based on the family's need for assistance.

 Financial need is simply defined as the difference between the student's cost of attendance and the family's ability to pay these costs, the EFC.
-For programs other than the Pell Grant Program, other aid the student receives, known as resources under the Campus-based programs or as estimated financial assistance under the Stafford programs, is also subtracted from the cost of attendance to determine financial need.
+Excepting the Pell Grant Program, other aid the student receives, known as resources under the Campus-Based Programs or as estimated financial assistance under the Stafford Loan Programs, is also subtracted from the cost of attendance to determine financial need.

-If the EFC is less than the cost of attendance (in other words, if the student's family cannot be expected to contribute the full costs faced), the student is considered to have financial need.
-In the case of eligibility for Pell, however, a maximum eligible EFC is determined annually.
-Although a student whose EFC exceeds the maximum may have financial need, he or she is not eligible for a Pell.
-For 2001-2002, the maximum EFC that a student can have to qualify for a Pell is 3550.
-As long as the EFC is less than the cost of attendance, the student will remain eligible for aid from other SFA programs, provided that he or she meets the other eligibility requirements of those programs.
+If the EFC is less than the cost of attendance-in other words, if the student's family cannot be expected to pay the full costs faced--the student is considered to have financial need and will be eligible for aid provided she meets the eligibility requirements of the FSA programs.

+However, for the Pell Grant Program, there is a maximum eligible EFC that is determined annually.
+Although a student whose EFC exceeds this maximum may have financial need and be eligible for aid from other FSA programs, he is not eligible for a Pell grant.
+For 2002-2003, the maximum EFC is 4000.